Building CLI Apps in Rust â What You Should Consider

 Typically it splits to three parts:

-1. A library
+- A library

-3. The CLI parts (prompting, exit handling, parsing flags, and commands) that maps into the workflow
+) that is driving the CLI app - The CLI parts (prompting, exit handling, parsing flags, and commands) that maps into the workflow

 Flags, Options, Arguments, and Commands